Ivonbrook Grange: Industry

 Limekilns locations have been recorded locally, suggesting limestone mining and processing taking place in the vicinity from medieval times, until the 19th century.

 Lead mining activity took place in the far east of the parish in the 1540s.

 Ivonbrook Quarry to the west was in operation since the 1940s, possibly reusing earlier mines.
 It produced a range of limestone aggregates, primarily for use in the manufacture of concrete products and asphalt, eventually expanding to two sites taking up much of this portion of the parish.
 Since the 2010s they have ceased mining and the area is being landscaped.

-In Grangemill, as well as the medieval mill owned by Buiildwas Abbey, there was a water powered 18th century corn mill at Mill Farm fed by Shothouse Spring to the north of the parish, the pond later being used as a trout farm.
+In Grangemill, as well as the medieval mill owned by Buildwas Abbey, there was a water powered 18th century corn mill at Mill Farm fed by Shothouse Spring to the north of the parish, the pond later being used as a trout farm.

 Governance and demography

 Population

-There are 180 residents recorded within Ivonbrook Grange (along with Aldwark, Ballidon and Ible parishes) for the 2011 census.
+There are 14 residents recorded within Ivonbrook Grange parish for the 2021 census.